jdufresne21/love-story-generator/README.md

-# Love Story Generator
+# Told with Love

-A simple Python application that generates personalized love stories using OpenAI's ChatGPT API.
+A beautiful web application that creates personalized love stories using advanced AI technology.

 ## Features